Fort Wayne resident Janice Shull

 “She did this through teaching Bible stories and, when she got older, she developed a school to train native preachers,” Shull says.

 The couple’s story is filled with romance, mystery, twists, and turns but comes with some tragedy.
-Alice bore eight children, but only four survived their first year, and two more died before adulthood.
+Alice bore eight children, six of whom died before the age of four.

 “It was kind of hard for me to get through that part of writing the book,” Shull says.